Free Rhode Island Arrests & Criminal Records: Search Anyone

 The RIBCI does not have access to juvenile records and individuals seeking background checks on minors should consult the Rhode Island Family Court.

-The State of Rhode Island State Police maintains an online database that contains information on persons convicted of sex offenses in the state due to the RI Sexual Offender Registration and Community Notification Act.19
+The State of Rhode Island State Police maintains an online database that contains information on persons convicted of sex offenses in the state due to the RI Sexual Offender Registration & Community Notification Act.19

 As a result of the law, certain criminal convictions mandate the registration of a sexual offender.
 Additionally, local law enforcement agencies must make notifications of offenders’ presence to all counties in RI or other jurisdictions.